-The Gene Haas Foundation has been offering scholarships to high schools, community colleges and special educational programs that help build skills within the machining industry.
+The Gene Haas Foundation awards scholarships for CNC machinist training to high schools, community colleges and trade schools.

 The Skills Canada National Competition was held in Moncton, New Brunswick June 5 – 8 for the first time, and proved to be very successful for both the event and the province.
 Over 500 youth from across Canada competed for medal recognition in over 40 skilled trade and technology areas.